Image

 • You earn under $50K USD/year (before tax, including bonuses)

-• And, you have very little disposable income (after paying for basic necessities)
+• And, you have very little disposable income (i.e., you can't afford a lot beyond basic necessities)

 (waitlist only)